whcarson/interview-kiosk/README.md

   2) Run the search app when the machine boots (creating a `search.service` and installing it in `configure_search`)
   3) Add the search app to the homepage (adding a bootstrap card to `index.html`)
   4) Add a search app launcher to the desktop (creating and installing a `Search.desktop`)
-  5) *_BONUS_*: Why is there no "back to homepage" link in the catalog app?
-Is there anything else we can do to make these apps better?
+  5) *_BONUS_*: All these apps could use a few extra features like links between apps or sorting.
+Add whatever features you're comfortable with!

 Hints
 ---